MaxBSilver/Red-Technologies/README.md

 - Order type can be selected to fetch only specific orders

 - Adjust the user by clicking the user icon at the top to render a modal.
-This will adjust the created by for future order creation.
+This will adjust the created by for future order creation
 ![Screenshot 2023-03-16 at 3 24 26 PM](https://user-images.githubusercontent.com/43679682/225731412-8d4710c6-f81a-4abc-bd4f-0a19aed6ac91.png)

 # Future Implementations